Stefan1612/Nft-marketplace/README.md

 - [Node.js](https://nodejs.org/en/)

 ## Fundamental Issues
-Currently the Lottery is controlled by a single enitity, the owner.
-He is the only one that can start and choose a winner of the lottery.
-He is also the only one that can change the entry Price and the time amount the lottery is minimun running for.

 ## Ways to solve the problems
-One way to fix this kind of centralized contract, is to introduce a governments protocol which would control all functions mentioned above.
-This way a community could control the lottery.

 ## Technical Issues
-1. Normally you shouldn't use block.timestamp for future time based events.
-Using the block.timestamp method means that your contract may be vurnerable to miners having more         control over the outcome than regular users.
-In this case as long as you keep the minimun time the lottery is running, higher then 15 seconds (15 second rule).
-Currently it's in   the owners hand to decide that.

 2. The front-end is a mess due to me not utilizing the solidity events.
   Callback hell: